 Remember, it’s not just about finding the right answer, but explaining your reasoning behind it.
 The same goes for brain teasers and questions designed to challenge your logic.

 Finally, the technical interview is still a job interview, so make sure you’ve done all the standard preparation you would have done for a straightforward job interview.
 You can find our tips for interview preparation here.

 Remember, the interview isn’t just about assessing your technical know-how, but also how well you interact with people.

 You might want to take a look at some of our interview techniques and interview body language tips for some pointers, particularly if it’s a face-to-face interview.

 One of the things that can throw interviewees is if they’re asked a question they don’t know the answer to.
 Don’t get too flummoxed: some questions are designed to test your reaction to this kind of challenge; they probably won’t even expect you to know the answer!

 Always try to answer a question, no matter how hard it seems.
 If you really can’t answer a question, then tell them so.
-It’s far better to admit it than covering up the fact that you simply don’t know the answer.
+It’s far better to admit it than to cover up the fact that you simply don’t know the answer.

 At the end of the interview…

 At the end of the interview, you might want to ask the interviewer the answer to the question or how THEY might have solved the problem.
 If anything, it shows a willingness to learn.

 Alternatively, you might want to include the answer to the unsolved problem when you write a ‘thank you’ email to the interviewer later on.